txstate-etc/featured-search-results/README.md

 # authorization
 * `GET /search` is open to the public
 * All other endpoints secured by single secret key for server-to-server editing

+# run tests
+`./test.sh` in the root directory

+Use `./test.sh show` to show all the logs from the other containers (useful for debugging)

+# run development environment
+Add a motion token to docker-compose.override.yml, then

+`docker compose up --build`